Nafeij/Drake-s-and-YaK-s-Unofficial-Fixpack-for-BS2/README.md

     [FIXED] Item duplication exploit: Whatever item Mogun has equipped will become duplicated if he is felled in his mutiny event.
 Similarly, equipping an item on Bolverk before the Insult/Axe storm training challenge causes his equipped item to become duped and bugged.
 Fixed by adding UNIT_TRANSFER_ITEM flags before each fight.
     A related bug causes the player to lose whatever item he has equipped if they so choose to dismiss Hogun.

+    [FIXED] Bug in which horseborn lose their first active abilities at rank 7.

     [TWEAKED] Nerfed the first training challenge in Saga 2.
 Only two enemies need to be damaged by Heavy Impact to pass the objective.

  2.0